CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

       ip: 192.168.0.12
 ```

+If these settings are set on a pod attached to a flat network, the settings will be ignored by the flat network controller and also the corresponding CNI plugins.

 (**TBD: for a flat network, can we automatically limit its communication scope to that network?**)

 ### Network Controller

-A network controller watches its interested network objects based on network type.
+A network controller watches its interesting network objects based on network type.

 A flat network controller only initializes the DNS service and deployment for a new network, and also deletes them when a network object is removed.
 It doesn't do anything else.

-A VPC network controller will call VPC service provider to allocate ports for newly created pods and deallocate ports when pods are deleted, in addition to the DNS service initialize and removal that's done in flat network controller.
+A VPC network controller will call VPC service provider to allocate ports for newly created pods and deallocate ports when pods are deleted, in addition to the DNS service initialization and removal that's done in flat network controller.

 ### DNS

-Each network has its own DNS service, which only contains the DNS entries pods in that that network, regardless of network type.
+Each network has its own DNS service, which only contains the DNS entries of pods in that that network, regardless of network type.

 The reasons that DNS service is per-network instead of per-space are: